 - Apply to the Graduate Non-Degree Early Childhood Generalist (Grades 4-5) Endorsement Preparation Program and take the courses at the 50000-level and pay graduate tuition rates.
 A limit of up to 12 hours could be transferred into a degree program, if approved.

 a.
-Optional Additional Graduate Application - For those who want to submit a second graduate application and apply to the Master of Education in ECED, Curriculum & Instruction (Curriculum & Teaching Studies or MCED concentrations), or Special Education (General concentration) and take advantage of building in the 14 hours of graduate (5000 level) 4/5 endorsement coursework.
+Optional Additional Graduate Application - For those who want to submit a second graduate application and apply to the Master of Education in ECED or Curriculum & Instruction (Curriculum & Teaching Studies or MCED concentrations) and take advantage of building in the 14 hours of graduate (50000 level) 4/5 endorsement coursework.
 Admission documents can be shared between the two applications.

-Once formally admitted, candidates must complete and submit a Request for Overload Form through either the Vacca Office of Student Services in 304 White Hall (for Post-Undergraduate admission/40000-level coursework), or the Office of Graduate Student Services in 418 White Hall (for Graduate/Master's admission/50000-level coursework).
-Once the form is processed, a permit will be placed for the course overload and the candidate must complete course registration for all 14 hours through FlashLine.
+Once formally admitted, candidates must complete and submit a Request for Overload Form for permission to register for 14 hours of summer coursework.
+Once the form is processed, a permit will be placed for the course overload and the candidate must complete course registration for all 14 hours through FlashLine:

-Admission process for current Kent State undergraduate Early Childhood majors intending to complete the Generalist (Grades 4-5) Endorsement Prep program between Block IV and Block V: Student Teaching
+Admission process for current Kent State undergraduate Early Childhood majors registered in Block IV Spring 2021

 You will need to complete an Overload Request Form (found on the VOSS Applications & Forms page) in order to take more than 12 hours during the summer session (the program is 14 hours).
-Please print, complete (List ALL endorsement courses on page 2 - not just the extra 2 hours), SIGN and return form to the Vacca Office - 304 White Hall.
-The Vacca Office should contact you within two business days and if approved, they will put an overload permit in the system.
+Please print, complete (List ALL endorsement courses on page 2 - not just the extra 2 hours), SIGN and email the form to Katie Kozak at firstname.lastname@example.org.
+She should contact you within two business days and if approved, she will put an overload permit in the system.
 You will then need to go into FlashLine and register for the additional 2 credit hours.